-All junior and senior students and their parents/guardians are expected to complete a Community Service Contract with the Assistant Principal for Grades 11-12.
-The Assistant Principal and the student will agree upon appropriate ways to serve the mandated 20-hours.
+Upon completion of any community service hours, all junior and senior students are expected to hand in a Community Service Verification Form to the Assistant Principal for Grades 11-12.
+All hours accrued require the signature of the person coordinating the Community Service activity.
 For more information, contact the Assistant Principal for Grades 11-12 at ext.
-1792.
+6333.

-The Community Service Coordinator MUST approve any volunteer work if not posted on the Community Service Board.
-If not pre-approved, the Community Service Coordinator has the authority to refuse the un-approved Community Service Hours.
+The Community Service Coordinator MUST pre-approve any volunteer work that is not already posted on the Community Service Board located on the third floor.
+If not pre-approved, the Community Service Coordinator has the authority to refuse the un-approved Community Service hours.